nextgencodes/dspath/_includes/snip/import.md

 - Maeve Callan, Simpson University, "The Medieval Origins of Religious White Supremacy: The King of Tars, Crusade Defeats, and the Doctrine of Discovery"
 - James Adams, National Museum of the American Indian - Smithsonian, "Pre-History of the "Doctrine of Christian Discovery"; Nicholas V and the English Eruption into the North Atlantic"
 - Jordan Loewen-Colón, Queens University, "Unveiling the Digital Doctrine of Discovery: Lessons from the Taino Encounter for Contemporary Data Society"
-- Sandy Bigtree, Indigenous Values Initiative
+- Sandy Bigtree, AGT Admin

 <span id="aa115"></span>
 ### [Panel A115](#A115)